 enzymes responsible for its synthesis are still largely a mystery.
 In addition, the complex polysaccharides produced by plants are utilized around the globe

 in countless commercial and industrial processes from the textile industry, agriculture, building materials, paper products and more.
 Our research involves using biochemical and microbiological techniques in conjunction with mass spectrometry based technologies to study the structure, synthesis, and trafficking pathways of the wall of plant cells.
-Our mass spectrometry / proteomics research is conducted in close collaboration with Dr. Kathryn Lilley and the Cambridge Centre for Proteomics.

 based at each of the Universities of Cambridge, Dundee, Nottingham and York and Rothamsted Research.